RookieITSec/HuginPanoScript/README.md

 ### 1. Install the software.
+1. Hugin is open source and easy to get/install - https://sourceforge.net/projects/hugin/files/latest/download
+2. Get the latest version and install it.
+I used the defaults and if you change the install locations, the script may need to be tweaked to follow the locations.

 ### 2. Get the files Ready.
+1. I use a local drive on my PC to store the files from the Drone to keep things as fast as possible.
+2. The DJI Mini 2 saves each set of images for a pano sphere in a individual directory on the memory card from the drone.
+3. I copy all the individual files from the Panorama folder on the memory card to a local folder like d:\2023-02-27-DronePanos\

 ### 3. Run Batch file to deploy the Hugin Script.
+1. The deploy script contains two variables you will need to tweak.
+The location of the Script you want to run and the location of your target folders.
+2. Edit the deploy script from this repo with the correct locations in the variables.
+I have REM comments in the bat file to help also.
+Notes:
   - The DeployScript.bat in this repo is the script I currently use.
 This may be tweaked as I move forward.
   - The script could be modified to run the Hugin Script in the next step sequentially by tweaking the "Start" line to not open a new command prompt.
 This would help to limit the resources used on the computer, but will not take advantasge of multi core/threaded processors.

 ### 4. Let the Hugin Script Run
   - This process will take some time